electrotype/vscode-windows-explorer-context-menu/README.md

 - *`WinContextMenu_x86.exe`* - The menu doesn't open where the cursor is but at the *top-left* corner of the screen.
 If you use more than one monitor, it can even open on the wrong monitor.

-## Configuration
 You can change the active executable using the "*`windowsExplorerContextMenu.executable`*" [user setting](https://code.visualstudio.com/Docs/customization/userandworkspace).
 The valid values for this configuration are currently "`AutohotkeyContextMenu.exe`" (the default), "`WinContextMenu_x86.exe`" or "`Context.exe`".

-Of course this extension only works on Windows.

 ----------------------